 Analyze each run.

 We assume that you have attempted to put the preceding tips to use.
 After each run think of where and how you could improve your time.
 Do not dwell on your mistakes.
 THINK POSITIVE.
 Ask yourself questions: Where could I accelerate sooner?
 Where could I brake later or less?
 Which turns can I go faster in?
 Would a different line be better through some corners?
 Should I take the slalom the other way?
 Did I stay on course?
 Did I hit any pylons?
 How can I avoid them next time?
 Adopt an experienced driver.
 There are many drivers who will be willing to watch your run and critique it for you.
 We welcome new people to our sport and want them to come back – of course we will help you.

 Help work the course.

 Although this may sound like a bore to you, our suggestion is very important.
 All of the most experienced drivers spend a lot of time shagging pylons.
 Why?
-If there are 100 cars entered, then each driver has a chance to watch 99 other drives go through the same course.
 There is always something to learn, always something that we are not sure of.
 The best place to observe is out on the course.
 Some other driver may try a line that you were planning to use through a particular turn – you can see if it does or doesn’t work.
 Wouldn’t it be nice to find out before you tried it.
 You may see things that you had not thought of and want to try them.
-Work different sections of the course so that you see all of it.
 Talk with and listen to other workers, they may give you very useful information.